Board & Staff

 Women's Community Revitalization Project

-Nora Lichtash is Executive Director of the Women’s Community Revitalization Project, a CDC in Eastern North Philadelphia recognized for the quality, innovation, and effectiveness of its housing and community development strategies; and as an organization which involves low-income women and their families in the process of community building, self-empowerment and change.
+Nora Lichtash is Executive Director of the Women’s Community Revitalization Project, a CDC working in Eastern North, Northwest and South Philadelphia recognized for the quality, innovation, and effectiveness of its housing and community development strategies; and as an organization which involves low-income women and their families in the process of community building, self-empowerment and change.
 She worked with WCRP since its inception – first as a volunteer, and then as its director since 1990.
-She’s managed the organization’s growth from an operating budget of $50,000 to its current annual operating budget of $1.5 million.
+She’s managed the organization’s growth from an operating budget of $50,000 to its current annual operating budget of $1.8 million.
 Ms. Lichtash is an at-large member of the PACDC Board.

 Regional Housing Legal Services